Latest page update: July 2017

 Back in the day Patpong was also a hotspot but is kind of crappy these days and more of a tourist trap than an actual destination, the pavements are crowded with vendors selling cheap tacky souvenirs.
+Patpong is also a fair hike away from the nearest BTS Station so consider this if you are trying to avoid taxis.
 Soi Cowboy also suffers this problem of having tourist through traffic but Nana plaza due to its nature as an enclosed three story square rather than a street is better.

 The best area to stay, with the most areas that are interesting for foreigners and access to the BTS and MRT, is Sukhumvit.
 Nana is located on soi 4.
 The even numbered sois are on the south side, one end of Soi Cowboy is on Rachada, the other is on Sukhumvit soi 23.
 Actually soi 23 is an interesting one, many people don’t go further than the entrance to Cowboy but if you do you can find many massage shops that offer good services for a reasonable price.

 Cowboy is fairly expensive and most of the bars are coyote dancers, some of whom do not go out.
 The staff should explain this and point out to you which ones these are when you enter.
 Crazy House is an exception and is actually not on Cowboy itself but on Sukhumvit soi 23, it is popular with expats for the upstairs area which is more interactive and hands on than most Cowboy bars.
 Certain bars such as Baccara are notorious for preferring Asian clientele and if you are non-Asian you may be asked to buy a drink outside first before going in.

 There are also a number of famous oral bars such as DR BJ and Lolitas in the sois around Sukhumvit, as well as countless Asian massage parlours (AMP).
 What goes on in this places is generally negotiable.